-Letters of Paul A (NT 305) is an inductive survey which examines the Epistles of Paul to the Thessalonians, Galatians, Ephesians, Philippians, Colossians, and Philemon.
+Letters of Paul A (NT 305) is an inductive survey which examines the Epistles of Paul to the Thessalonians, Galatians, Ephesians.
+Colossians, Philippians, and Philemon.
 Emphasis is placed on identifying and understanding literary structure, main themes, and their significance for today.
+Prerequisites: Biblical Literature II and Introduction to Bible Study, Recommended: Acts.

+Letters of Paul B (NT 306) is an inductive survey which examines the Epistles of Paul to the Corinthians, Timothy, and Titus.
+Emphasis is placed on identifying and understanding their literary structure, main themes, and their significance for today.
 Prerequisites: Biblical Literature II and Introduction to Bible Study.
 Recommended: Acts.
-Alternate years, fall.

-Letters of Paul B (NT 306) is an inductive survey which examines the Epistles of Paul to the Corinthians,

-Timothy, and Titus.
-Emphasis is placed on identifying and understanding their literary structure, main themes, and significance for today.
-Prerequisites: Biblical Literature II and Introduction to Bible Study.
-Recommended: Acts.
-Alternate years, spring.